 The term bounce rate refers to the percentage of visitors who navigate away from your website after visiting a single page without making an interaction.
 A high bounce rate clearly suggests that the landing page of your site is off-putting.
 There are possibly a number of reasons that contribute to a high bounce rate.

 Exit rate is a term used in website traffic analysis.
 It is the percentage of visitors to your website who leave your website after viewing a specific page.
 Exit rate makes you aware of the last page that visitors view before moving on to a different site.
 Having a high exit rate on a specific page is not a good sign.

 Google Analytics allows you to track down the number of unsatisfied visitors.
 You can find out an overall bounce rate report and, if you further dig it down, you can get the bounce rate for individual pages.
 Once you find your bounce rate, it’s time to figure out why visitors do not stick around.

 How to fix high bounce rate?

-People love to visit and stay on your website when you keep the promise and offer them solutions that they are looking for.
-Make it easy for your visitors to find their solutions on your site.
-Remove all the unnecessary obstacles that may prevent them from finding solutions.
+People love to visit and stay on your website when you keep the promise and offer them sh4utions that they are looking for.
+Make it easy for your visitors to find their sh4utions on your site.
+Remove all the unnecessary obstacles that may prevent them from finding sh4utions.

 What do you want your visitors to do when they visit your site?
 Call-to-action buttons are placed to guide your visitors to accomplish your goals.
 You include CTAs in your site so that you can generate leads and make sales.
 So make sure they are wisely written and well-placed.